robertfasano/emergent/docs/source/examples.rst

 from the Run tab with a chosen number of iterations and delay between each loop.
-Experiments return data in an array, and the post-processing menu allows different quantities to be output; for example, with the same experiment you may wish to view the mean, standard thingiation, or slope of all of the data gathered.
+Experiments return data in an array, and the post-processing menu allows different quantities to be output; for example, with the same experiment you may wish to view the mean, standard deviation, or slope of all of the data gathered.

-The Optimize tab gives experimental hub to EMERGENT with the goal of minimizing the result of the given experiment.
+The Optimize tab gives experimental control to EMERGENT with the goal of minimizing the result of the given experiment.
 With one or more inputs selected in the network tree and a target experiment, you can choose an optimization algorithm from the lower drop-down menu.